-Once used by farmers to mark the passing of days, ‘namedays’ are still a big deal in Sweden, with many Swedes continuing to treat their namedays as a kind of second birthday…
+Once used by farmers to mark the passing of days, ‘namedays’ are still a big deal in Sweden, with many treating their ‘namedays ‘as a kind of second birthday…

-Look at a Swedish diary and you’ll find a collection of Christian names under the date (Monday 15th January for example has a ‘Laura’ and ‘Lorentz’).
-These are namnsdags or namedays, and people of that name are permitted on that day to indulge in a kind of second birthday, complete with cake, cards, and even presents (though usually smaller than those of your actual birthday).
+Look at a Swedish diary and you’ll find a collection of Christian names under the date.
+(Monday 15th January for example has a ‘Laura’ and ‘Lorentz’).
+These are namnsdags or namedays, and people of that name are permitted, on that day, to indulge in a kind of second birthday, complete with cake, cards, and presents.

 The allocation of namedays are controlled by the Svenska Akademien (Swedish Academy) in Stockholm

 Namedays were once a way for farmers to keep track of time without using the numerical Gregorian calendar.
-Traditionally in par with saint days, nowadays, after waves of immigration brought in new names, the list needs constant updating, a task overseen by the Swedish Academy.
+Traditionally in par with saint days, nowadays, after waves of immigration, the list needs constant updating.
+That is a task overseen by the Swedish Academy.
 The old list of names was updated by a committee first in 1972, then again in 1988, 1993 and 2001, meaning there are now 615 names in the calendar.
-With over 150,000 registered names in Sweden this year, though, and that number only increasing, it’s a never-ending task, and there will always be people left out.
+With over 150,000 registered names in Sweden this year, though, and that number only increasing, there will always be people left out.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.